-Dropbox yet offers a much better alternative to Microsoft or G Suite if you need to collect files from external users.
+Dropbox yet offers a much better alternative to Microsoft or Google Workspace if you need to collect files from external users.
 In contrast to bothersome Google Forms, Dropbox allows you to create file requests.
 In this case, you choose where your uploaded files will be stored and how to name this folder.
 With a Professional or Business account, you can also add a deadline for uploads, allow late uploads, etc.

 The next step is to copy the file request link and send it to your recipient.
 All the collected flies will be automatically organized in your chosen folder.
 Needless to say, your guests won’t have access to any other of your Dropbox files.

 When it comes to file sharing, we also cannot ignore file transfer platforms.
 These were specifically designed for secure and reliable transfers and are especially helpful in big data shares.

 Today’s market is saturated with different file transfer platforms.
 But MASV stands out because of a few reasons.
 First, the platform has no restrictions for file types or sizes, which is why it’s good for sharing large files.
 It also requires no special hardware, browser plugins, and so on.

 Sharing files is the most intuitive here: you just visit the website, enter the recipient’s email address, choose the files/folders you want to send, and that’s it.

 Secondly, the payment process is the most transparent too.
 With a pay-as-you-go approach, you pay only for the data you transfer.
 No additional subscription fees, usage commitments, nothing.